 What is Social Paranoia?

-Essentially, a combination of misinterpretation, mistrust and the classic FOMO can leave you open to major social vulnerability.
+Essentially, a combination of misinterpretation, mistrust and the classic FOMO (fear of missing out) can leave you open to major social vulnerability.
 Modern culture has a very throwaway attitude to social media and it’s easy to forget the longevity of online actions.
 I get that it’s important to journal your excursions, and emote your tweets.
-I know you want to IG that cute image you weren’t expecting to capture.
-However, author Dane Cobain reminds us: do you have to, and does it have to be immediate?
+I know you want to Instagram that cute image you weren’t expecting to capture.
+Author Dane Cobain reminds us: do you have to, and does it have to be immediate?
 He illustrates a wide range of pitfalls through case studies and pop culture.
 Cobain explains how to use social media effectively, and how to minimise risk exposure.
-He also introduces the simple but versatile Grandma Rule.
+The simple and versatile Grandma Rule is also introduced

 Some of the case study highlights, for me, included the infamous annual Ed Balls Day, the virality of Psy’s funtastic Gangnam Style music video, and – if I must be honest – the mention of “fetch” in a definition of Facebook stalking. (“Stop trying to make fetch happen.”
 Mean Girls is such a great movie; Rachel McAdams kills it as Regina George!)
-Even if you’re reading solely for entertainment value, and your SM skills and awareness are on point, there’s still fun to be had down memory lane.
+It doesn’t matter if you’re reading solely for entertainment value, and your SM skills and awareness are on point.
+At the end of the day, memory lane is still full of fun!

 Dear Reader: You Need This